IBM/code-engine-go-sdk/README.md

 ## Installation
 The current version of this SDK: 0.0.1

-There are a few different ways to download and install the MySDK Go SDK project for use by your Go application:
+There are a few different ways to download and install the Code Engine Go SDK project for use by your Go application:

 #### `go get` command